E-Sid/scripts/README.md

 # Psychiatric & Cardiovascular Assessments
 _These are mostly GNU/Linux BASH Shell & MS-PowerShell calculators for Cognitive tests, psychiatric rating scales, cardiovascular calculators.
-Some calculators are platform independent (REXX, FreeBASIC), and other FreeDOS-Batch files that can run under FreeDOS.
+Some calculators are platform independent (REXX, FreeBASIC), and other FreeDOS-Batch files that can run under FreeDOS_.
 They are:

 ## Cognitive Tests:
  - Addenbrooke's Cognitive Examination (ACE-III): `ace-iii.sh`,`ace-bc.sh`, `ace-calc.sh`, `ace-echo.sh`, & `ace-pwsh.ps1`